baldand/py-metal-compute/README.md

 # Status

-This is the first version.
+This is a very early version.

 Not widely tested yet.

-Not tested on Intel devices.